Julia Fitzelle (Co – Chair)

 Donatella has a Bachelor Degree in Modern Languages and a Master of Art in Diplomatic Studies from Westminster University

 Katy Donnelly is the Trusts Fundraising Manager at My AFK in Hornsey, raising funds to help disabled children and young people live independent lives.
 Prior to this role, she worked at Jacksons Lane, Royal Botanic Gardens Kew, and The Place.
 She has experience of raising funds from Trusts, statutory bodies, individuals and Major Donors for a variety of causes in the arts and heritage sectors.

-Rose Collins (Young Adviser) Is part-time Admin Assistant at Caxton House Community Centre.
-She also co-ordinates and teaches on the Caxton House Friends and Fitness group, a project for the over 50s providing healthy exercise, cooking and socialising.
+Rose Collins is the Administrator at Caxton House Community Centre.
+She also co-ordinates and teaches on the Lifestyle Tuesdays: Craft sessions, a project for the over 50s providing a programme of arts and crafts, and socialising.
 Before this she has worked for the Octopus Community Network and for the Hills Community Trust as a project co-ordinator.

 Tanuja Pandit is the Director of Power Up North London which is a non-profit community benefit society that delivers solar PV and other carbon reduction projects.
 Tanuja has held senior leadership roles in the commercial, not-for-profit and charity sectors and has served as a charity trustee on various boards since 2005.
 Tanuja is committed to playing an active part in developing a vibrant community energy sector that partners with like-minded organisations to make Islington and Camden zero carbon boroughs by 2030.